jimmy-ack/ansible-vault/README.md

 ansible-vault
 =========

-# Objectif
+# What is this role for ?

-Déployer des clusters vault enterprise et gérer la configuration des plateformes Vault.
+Install and configure vault enterprise cluster.

-# Requirements
+# How to use this project ?